Lake District Things To Do Travel UK

 Disclaimer: This post is sponsored by Absolute Escapes, but all experiences, suggestions and opinions are my own.

-Where To Stay In The Lake District To Make The Most Of Things To Do
+Where To Stay In The Lake District

 For longer stays such as weekends, a week stay or even longer, a self catered stay with Absolute Escapes can offer a range of beautiful holiday cottages and homes that give the seclusion and privacy from which to enjoy a Lakeland break.
 This will really allow you to get stuck into all the activities the region has to offer.
+Visit Lake District’s accommodation page can also help you find the best option for you.
+If you are looking for something more remote, Buttermere is a small but fantastic option with incredible scenery and plenty to keep you busy.
+Check out my blog post all about things to do in Buttermere here.

 Places To Stay In Buttermere Lake District